apache/spark/docs/sql-error-conditions.md

 [SQLSTATE: 42K02](sql-error-conditions-sqlstates.html#class-42-syntax-error-or-access-rule-violation)

 Failed to find the data source: `<provider>`.
-Please find packages at `https://spark.apache.org/third-party-projects.html`.
+Make sure the provider name is correct and the package is properly registered and compatible with your Spark version.

 ### DATA_SOURCE_TABLE_SCHEMA_MISMATCH